cdn77/dicc/docs/user/04-explicit-definitions.md

 export const maybeSix = (
   () => process.env.WITH_SIX ? new ServiceSix() : undefined
 ) satisfies ServiceDefinition<ServiceSix>;

-// factories themselves can be undefined - this makes the service dynamic,
-// that is, the compiler can include code to inject it as a dependency to other
-// services, but the runtime container can't create it and instead you need to
-// register it manually:
-export const seven = undefined satisfies ServiceDefinition<ServiceSeven>;
-export const alsoSeven = {
-  factory: undefined,
-  onCreate() { console.log('Seven registered in the container!') },
-} satisfies ServiceDefinition<ServiceSeven>;

 // an explicit service definition can override factory arguments by name;
 // this is useful if you just need to override one or two arguments and